PASSIONLab/CAGNET/README.md

 # CAGNET: Communication-Avoiding Graph Neural nETworks

+This branch contains implementations for CAGNET's full-batch training pipeline (SC'20).
+For CAGNET's minibatch training pipeline (MLSys'24), please refer to the `distributed-sampling` branch.

 ## Description

 CAGNET is a family of parallel algorithms for training GNNs that can asymptotically reduce communication compared to previous parallel GNN training methods.
 CAGNET algorithms are based on 1D, 1.5D, 2D, and 3D sparse-dense matrix multiplication, and are implemented with `torch.distributed` on GPU-equipped clusters.
 We also implement these parallel algorithms on a 2-layer GCN.